 Medication management is one of the key services provided in assisted living communities.
 In fact, 85 percent of assisted living residents require help with their medications in order to maintain a healthy quality of life.
 This can range from keeping track of complicated dosing and timing, to simply handling difficult-to-open pill bottles.
-It's no surprise that the staff play an important role in keeping residents healthy and safe.
-You should be able to expect certain precautions and procedures regarding your loved one’s assisted living medication management.
+Therefore, residential staff play an important role in keeping residents healthy and safe.

 This is understandably the number one concern of many families.
-You want to make sure that staff are giving the right medication to your loved one in the right doses and at the right time.
-One way an assisted living community can ensure this is happening is by documenting each administration of medication.
-Ask to check medication records to see how thoroughly your assisted living community's documentation is kept.
+Ensure that you provide the community and staff with detailed instructions about dosage, timing and other considerations.
+One way an assisted living community can ensure accurate administration of medication is by documenting each administration of medication.
+Ask to view medication records to assess how thoroughly the assisted living community maintains its documentation.